blue-army/hugo-docker/README.md

 # hugo-docker

-Image contains the required assemblies to generate hugo documentation.
+Image containing the required assemblies to generate hugo documentation.
+Just run the container with the appropriate folder mounted, and call the hugo api.

 ## Run